Healthcare in Canada: Demographics

+Demographics of Physicians and other medical practitioners

 Current status

 The government guarantees the quality of care through federal standards.
 The government does not participate in day-to-day care or collect any information about an individual's health, which remains confidential between a person and their physician.
 In each province, each doctor handles the insurance claim against the provincial insurer.
 There is no need for the person who accesses healthcare to be involved in billing and reclaim.
-Private health expenditure accounts for 30% of health care financing.
+In 2005, Private health expenditure accounts for 30% of health care financing.

 The Canada Health Act does not cover prescription drugs, home care, or long-term care or dental care.
 Provinces provide partial coverage for children, those living in poverty, and seniors.
 Programs vary by province.
 In Ontario, for example, most prescriptions for youths under the age of 24 are covered by the Ontario health insurance plan if no private insurance plan is available.

+As of 2024, Canada introduced the Canadian Dental Care Plan (CDCP), aimed at expanding access to dental services for eligible citizens.
+The plan is being rolled out in phases, beginning with seniors, children under 18, and people with disabilities who lack private dental insurance and have a household income under $90,000.
+This federal initiative marks a significant shift in addressing dental care affordability and access, complementing the varying levels of provincial support already in place.

 Competitive practices such as advertising are kept to a minimum, thus maximizing the percentage of revenues that go directly towards care.
 Costs are paid through funding from federal and provincial general tax revenues, which include income taxes, sales taxes, and corporate taxes.
 In British Columbia, taxation-based funding was (until January 1, 2020) supplemented by a fixed monthly premium that was waived or reduced for those on low incomes.
 In Ontario, there is an income tax identified as a health premium on taxable income above $20,000.

 In addition to funding through the tax system, hospitals and medical research are funded in part by charitable contributions.
 For example, in 2018, Toronto's Hospital for Sick Children embarked on campaign to raise $1.3 billion to equip a new hospital.
 Charities such as the Canadian Cancer Society provide assistance such as transportation for patients.
 There are no deductibles on basic health care and co-pays are extremely low or non-existent (supplemental insurance such as Fair Pharmacare may have deductibles, depending on income).
 In general, user fees are not permitted by the Canada Health Act, but physicians may charge a small fee to the patient for reasons such as missed appointments, doctor's notes, and prescription refills done over the phone.
 Some physicians charge "annual fees" as part of a comprehensive package of services they offer their patients and their families.
-Such charges are completely optional and can only be for non-essential health options.
+Legally, such charges must be completely optional and can only be for non-essential health options, however, some clinics have allegedly broken these rules, and provincial agencies have pursued injunctions and investigations.